Praia do Barril – the complete guide

 The anchor cemetary is truly a unique sight.

 The whole island stretches for about 11 kilometres.
 When you are on Praia do Barril, the beach stretches for many kilometres in both directions.
 This makes it a perfect place for a beach walk along the sea.
 The further you walk, the less people you will see.
 After walking for more than 15 minutes, you will probably be almost alone on the beach.

 Travelling to the Algarve this year?
 Dont’ forget to bring the Marco Polo Travel Guide.

-Near Praia do Barril is an official nude beach.
-From Barril you can find the nudist area by walking about 2 kilometres east (to the right side).
+Near Praia do Barril is an official nude beach, known as Praia do Homem Nu.
+From Barril you can find the nudist area by walking about 2 kilometres west (to the right side).

 How to get there

 The easiest way to move around in the Algarve is by car.
 If you don’t have one, make sure to rent a car.
 There are two main ways to reach Praia do Barril.